Where You Live

-Where You Live is Tracy Chapman's seventh studio album and was released September 13, 2005.
+Where You Live is the seventh studio album by American singer-songwriter Tracy Chapman, released on September 13, 2005, by Elektra Records.
 The album was co-produced by Tchad Blake.
-It produced two singles: Change, and America.
+It produced two singles: "Change" and "America".

 Its name comes from the line 'home is where you live/home is where you die', from the fourth song in this album, Going Back.

 Track listing

 All songs are written by Tracy Chapman.